 There's a lot to see on our Immortal Valley hike – pools filled with clear water, waterfalls, big trees, wild flowers, some distant Great Wall, the Miyun Reservoir, and long views of valleys and mountains.

 We’ll walk up the valley, passing those cliffs, waterfalls, boulders, and pools of water on the way to the ‘Big Buddha’ carved into the cliffside.
 It’s an up-and-back trail, and you can make it into a more relaxed walk by not going all the way up.
-(Make a note with your booking if you’d like to try a longer hike.)
+(Make a note with your booking if you’d like to try the longer hike.)

 Kids club: relaxed outings for kids to enjoy some family time in nature.
 Best for ages 6 and up.
 Younger children may need to be carried for parts of the hike, especially if you aim to get up to the Big Buddha.